-The Vercel integration automatically tests Vercel deployments, as well as tracking the performance and Lighthouse scores of your production site over time.
+The Vercel integration automatically tests the performance and Lighthouse scores of Vercel deployments.

 DebugBear will crawl your site and try to automatically set up monitoring for up to 3 pages.
 You can add customize these pages or add additional ones.

-Go to the Vercel website to read the full guide on setting up performance testing for your Vercel project.
+Go to the Vercel website to read the full guide to setting up performance testing for your Vercel project.

 When you push a commit, DebugBear will compare it to the latest build on the master branch.